 • East York:

-o Head to East York for a Canada Day Festival, complete with a parade at 10 am, live entertainment, a kid’s area, food, local artisans, and a Local Craft Beer Garden.
-Find details here.
+o East York Toronto Canada Day Celebration has a parade at 10 am, live entertainment, a kid’s area, food, local artisans, a Local Craft Beer Garden, and fireworks at 10 pm.

 • Fort York:

-o Celebrate in the heart of Mississauga at Celebration Square, with a ton of activities including live performances by award winning artists Marianas Trench and Leaving Thomas, face painting, food, and fireworks presented by Tim Hortons.
+o Celebration Square in the heart of Mississauga will have a ton of activities including live performances by award winning artists Marianas Trench and Leaving Thomas, face painting, food, and fireworks presented by Tim Hortons.

 • North York: